3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Optimization of 3D Gaussian Splatting

 The objective of existing generalizable 3D reconstruction or novel view synthesis tasks is to leverage extensive auxiliary datasets to learn scene-agnostic representations.
-In the research on NeRF~\cite{bao2023insertnerf, wang2022attention, gao2022mps}, this process typically involves inputting a small number (1-10) of reference images with adjacent poses to infer the target image.
-The radiance field functions as an intermediary, effectively obviating the need for explicit scene reconstruction and transforming the task into a scene-agnostic novel view synthesis problem.

-In contrast, the 3DGS's explicit representation has led to a substantial body of works focused on \textbf{\textit{using reference images to directly infer corresponding Gaussian primitives on a per-pixel basis}}, which are subsequently employed to render images from target views.

-To achieve this, early works such as Splatter Image~\cite{szymanowicz2023splatter} propose a novel paradigm for converting images into Gaussian attribute images, thereby predicting the Gaussian primitives corresponding to each pixel.
-This paradigm is then extended to multiple reference images for better rendering performance.
+{The 3DGS's explicit representation has led to a substantial body of works focused on \textbf{\textit{using reference images to directly infer corresponding Gaussian primitives on a per-pixel basis}}, which are subsequently employed to render images from target views~\cite{szymanowicz2023splatter,charatan2023pixelsplat}.
+To achieve this, early works such as Splatter Image~\cite{szymanowicz2023splatter} propose a novel paradigm for converting images into Gaussian attribute images.
+MVSplat~\cite{chen2024mvsplat} proposes representing the cost volume using plane sweeps in 3D space and predicting the depths in sparse reference inputs, precisely locating the centers of Gaussian primitives.
+While demonstrating generalization ability, this technique's application is limited by its restricted synthesis range and the emergence of distractor-data.
+Subsequent works, FreeSplat~\cite{wang2024freesplat} and DGGS~\cite{bao2024distractor}, address these limitations through Pixel-wise Triplet Fusion strategy and distractor-free training and inference paradigms, respectively.
+Most recently, G3R~\cite{chen2025g3r} extends generalizable 3DGS to dynamic scenes, achieving generalized dynamic scene reconstruction through extra LiDAR data.}

-However, unlike the generalization efforts in NeRF, the training difficulty for generalizable 3DGS increases significantly.
-Operations such as non-differentiable densification can negatively impact the generalization training process.
-Addressing these challenges, pixelSplat~\cite{charatan2023pixelsplat} aims to predict a probabilistic depth distribution from features extracted using an epipolar transformer structure~\cite{wang2022attention} and sample this distribution to replace the non-differentiable components.

-Moreover, \textit{\textbf{methods based on Multi-View Stereo (MVS)}} have consistently achieved significant success in scene reconstruction and novel view synthesis, particularly with the introduction of cost volumes, which enhance the network's spatial understanding.
-Similar to methods in MVSNeRF~\cite{chen2021mvsnerf}, MVSplat~\cite{chen2024mvsplat} proposes representing the cost volume using plane sweeps in 3D space and predicting the depths in sparse reference inputs, precisely locating the centers of Gaussian primitives.
-This approach provides valuable geometric cues for novel view synthesis.